Average Order Value

 Other ways to increase AOV

-Find your most valuable marketing channels: Does one of your marketing channels lead to higher AOV?
+Find your most valuable marketing channels: Does one of your marketing channels lead to a higher average order value?
 We often see that sales sourced to organic have higher AOV and LTV -- what about your brand?

 Analyze AOV by segment: You may find that your high value customers (HVCs) are also your biggest spenders per order.
 To figure out who your HVCs are, we recommend RFM Analysis (recency, frequency, monetary) and scoring your customers 1-10 (1 being the best) based on their purchasing behavior.
 Once you've identified your HVCs, start sending them your best offers, loyalty/membership opportunities, and experiences.
 They'll appreciate it, and your AOV will, too.